The Noah: Production

 The film was shot in Puerto Rico in 1968, but was not completed until 1974 when funds were found for editing and the layout of its complicated sound track.
-It premiered on April 11, 1975 with midnight weekend screenings at the Waverly Theatre in NYC but only had four showings, with increasing audience, when a lawyer confiscated the print with a judgment for an alleged production debt - ending its run.
+It premiered on April 11, 1975, with midnight weekend screenings at the Waverly Theatre in NYC but only had four showings, with increasing audience, when a lawyer confiscated the print with a judgment for an alleged production debt - ending its run.
 The Noah remained unseen until 1997, when it was featured on a film classics appreciation program broadcast in New York by CUNY TV, the cable television station operated by the City University of New York.
 A 2005 article on Film Threat and a follow-up interview on the same site with Bourla resulted in its DVD debut in 2006.
-Such was its position as one of the most obscure films of all time, it quickly achieved uber-cult status among cine-files.